pallets/jinja/docs/templates.rst

 ()
     Call a callable: ``{{ post.render() }}``.
-Inside of the parentheses you can use arguments and keyword arguments like in python:
+Inside of the parentheses you can use positional arguments and keyword arguments like in python:
     ``{{ post.render(user, full=true) }}``.

 . / []